-While equality for women has come a long way, there’s still work to do when it comes to finances.
-The American Association of University Women highlights some of the grimmest statistics in their fall 2015 study of the “gender wage gap,” meaning that, on average, women earn 79 cents for every dollar a man earns.
+While equality for women has come a long way, there's still work to do when it comes to finances.
+The American Association of University Women estimated the 2018 "gender wage gap" to be at 18% - meaning that, on average, women earn only 82 cents for every dollar a man earns.

 Lifelong consequences come into play when women earn less over time, creating an adverse effect on their financial lives in retirement.
-According to the National Women’s Law Center, 2.9 million women lived in poverty in 2013, which is twice the number of men.
-Further, women’s IRA balances are just 71 percent as big as men’s on average, which spells trouble for the millions who may not have enough money to retire.
+According to Statista, more women lived in poverty than men at every age range.
+Further, women's IRA balances are often half as big as men's on average (if not more), which spells trouble for the millions who may not have enough money to retire.

 While these statistics may appear troubling from the outset, women should see them as a call to action instead of a life sentence.
 The reality is, the decisions women make today can drastically transform their financial futures - one day and one dollar at a time.

 This guide aims to explore issues surrounding financial literacy and financial independence for women while offering actionable advice anyone can use to improve their financial lives.

 Smart Money Moves for Any Stage

 While there are plenty of ways to get ahead financially, and this chart offers women of all ages practical advice on the best financial moves for each decade of their lives:

 Top Financial Moves to Make If You're In...

 For the vast majority of women, their 20s are the perfect time to get on solid financial footing.